Fall River Public Library

 Consumer Reports online lets you easily search current and past reviews of cars, appliances, and hundreds of other products.
 To access CR outside the library, use your Fall River library card.
 We also have print copies of Consumer Reports magazine.

 Freegal = free AND legal music downloads.
 Thousands of artists in every musical genre.
-Download songs in MP3 format to your computer or phone and keep them forever.
+Stream music commercial free, or download songs in MP3 format to your computer or phone and keep them forever.
+You get three hours of streaming music and five free downloads per week.

 Download, customize, and print legal forms, or save them securely online.
 If you are using LawDepot for the first time, you will need to register using your library card.